STI TESTING

 For current Dawson students ONLY with a valid Quebec Medicare card.

 Fill out the online form in Omnivox (found under Student Services on the bottom left of the page and select “Health Services Form”.
-For STI testing, you can book your own appointment at the end of the form.
+Once you reach the end of the form, you will be able to book your own appointment.

 IN THE COMMUNITY

-There may be a Youth Clinic in your area offering this service.
-A simple way to locate and arrange an appointment at your local Youth Clinic is through the Clic-sante Portal.
+A Youth Clinic or an Aire Ouverte in your area could also be offering this service.
+A simple way to locate and arrange an appointment at your local Youth Clinic or Aire Ouverte is once again is through the Clic-sante Portal, and then choosing the Youth Clinic and Aire ouverte category on the website

 Important